sheiny/Predictor/README.md

 A DRV predictor using TensorFlow library.

 # How to Install:
-Instalation scripts are unde setup/
+Instalation scripts are under setup/

 # How to run:
 Run it using jupyter-notebook:<br/>